What is a Collective Redundancy?

 - 45 days before the dismissal (for 100 or more proposed redundancies)

-If your employer fails to follow correct procedure, you may bring a complaint before an employment tribunal within three months.
+If your employer fails to follow the correct procedure, you may claim to an employment tribunal within three months.
 If the tribunal finds the complaint is justified, a protective award may be made.
-The protective award requires the employer to pay the employees remuneration for a protected period consisting of up to 90 days’ normal gross pay for each affected employee.
+This involves the employer paying the employees remuneration for a protected period.
+The remuneration would consist of up to 90 days’ normal gross pay for each affected employee.

-You do not need to have been employed for two years to qualify for a protective award,
+Employees can bring a claim for unfair dismissal and/or a protective award within 3 months from the effective termination date.
+Moreover, You do not need to have been employed for two years to qualify for a protective award.

 If a fair process is not followed, there is a possibility of the following risks for the employer: